envycontent/haiku-user-manual/_build/html/_sources/content/Add_a_new_Category_for_Events.txt

 Add a new Category for Events
 ======================================================================================================

-Event Categories and Types offer you a way to organise your events and help visitors to your site find what they are looking for.
+Event Categories offer you a way to organise your events and help visitors to your site find what they are looking for.
 They display on the right side of the Events listing page:

 .. image:: images/Add_a_new_Category_for_Events/media_1403261467474.png